• Get Started

 Here’s my backstory.
 I was in your shoes recently.
 The calendar organizing system I was using was no longer working.
 I had a calendar at work, a calendar in my phone, a day planner, a mini one on my fridge, a calendar at home hanging on the wall, and none of them were jiving.
 Plus it was a lot to remember to check and transfer around.
 I’d write something down in my phone but forget to transfer it to one of the calendars at home.
 Then my husband was out of the loop of what was going on because the information was just with me.
 It was a disaster and I knew it needed to change.

-For us, the perfect time to get our act together was over the summer when activities slowed down some, and before school (and the kids activities) started up again.
+For us, the perfect time to get our act together was during the summer when activities slowed down some, and before school (and the kids activities) started up again.
 So I started doing some research.
 I had spotted these beautiful mudrooms on Pinterest where people had walls with big calendars, clocks, menus, family pictures, hooks for keys, coats, and backpacks.
 They looked gorgeous but I kept thinking, I don’t need all of that.

 But that’s what makes a Family Command Center so functional and versatile!
 You add as much or as little as you need for your command center to work for you.